learn-co-curriculum/dsc-exploring-and-transforming-json-schemas/README.md

 Adding this to our diagram we now have something like this:
 <img src="images/json_diagram2.JPG" width=550>

-Normally, you may not draw out the full diagram as done here, but its a useful picture to have in mind, and in complex schemas, can be useful to map out.
-At this point, you also probably have a good idea of the general structure of the json file.
+Normally, you may not draw out the full diagram as done here, but it's a useful picture to have in mind, and in complex schemas, can be useful to map out.
+At this point, you also probably have a good idea of the general structure of the JSON file.
 However, there is still the list of items, which we could investigate further:

 ```python